dedsec1121fk/Dumb-Boy/README.md

 ## Additional Information

 Please read the README files located in each folder for detailed information on the functionalities of each script.

+## Original Work

+Every program included in this project has been created by me.
+I strive to ensure quality and functionality in all scripts provided.